autodesk-platform-services/aps-aecdm-tutorial/Explorer and First Queries/index.md

 ![GET Designs](../assets/images/getdesigns.gif)

 The response for this request will only list **AEC Designs** generated from the Revit 2024 files uploaded in your hub.
 Since we're using a small set of files, there's no need to go through pagination.

+> Feeling comfortable with GraphQL already?
+Why don't you try changing this query to use variables insted of "hardcoded" arguments? ;)

 If you notice the response for one specific design, you'll see that it contains the `alternativeRepresentations` field.
 In this case, we are retrieving both **item Id** and **version Id**.
 We'll use the **version Id** to load the derivative for this design with Viewer while the `id` returned in the response is used in the next query.